Q. How much does it cost to build a log home?

-A. We started manufacturing log homes in 1977, making us one of the pioneers in the log home industry and one of the few in the Midwest.
-Since that time we have shipped houses to all 50 states and over a dozen countries.
+A. We started providing log home packages in 1977, making us one of the pioneers in the log home industry and one of the few in the Midwest.
+Since then we have shipped houses to all 50 states and over a dozen countries.
 Gastineau Lumber Company, a wholesale sawmilling operation, was owned by Lynn Gastineau’s Father from 1952 until he retired in 1987.

 Q. How does oak compare with pine and cedar as a log home wood?

 A. Oak has many advantages over pine in log home construction: Oak is naturally durable and insect resistant without chemicals.
 It is much stronger, allowing header logs and floor beams to span greater lengths.
-Oak does not season check as severely as pine.
-Screws or fasteners will not pull through an Oak log.
-Oak cuts cleaner and won’t splinter or tear when it is cut like Pine and Cedar.
-Oak is easier to maintain.
+Oak does not check as severely as pine.
+Screws or fasteners will not pull through an Oak log due to its density and strength.
+Oak cuts cleaner and doesn’t splinter or tear like pine and cedar.
+Oak is easier to maintain through the years.
 Oak has a very narrow sap wood ring.
 This assures that your logs are solid heartwood and there is no sap wood exposed to the elements.

-Oak and cedar are both very insect resistant, however oak is much stronger.
-Cedar logs and floor beams cannot span but short distances.
+Oak and cedar are both very insect resistant, but oak is much stronger.
+Cedar logs and floor beams can only span short distances.
 Also, the cedar logs sold today are predominantly sap wood.
-Cedar sap wood is no more decay or insect resistant than Pine.
+Cedar sap wood is no more decay or insect resistant than “pine”.